kni-neu/website-6120/_homeworks/homework-6.md

 #### data and starter kit
 -----

+* The dataset has several different sizes for prototyping, evaluation, and training, and can be found [here](https://course.ccs.neu.edu/cs6120s25/data//named-entities).
+If you're on a GCP VM, you can download with the bash command `wget`.
+If you wish to download inside of a notebook, you can type in a shell commnad with a `!`.

 * You will need the data and loading scripts, which are found in [this zipfile](https://course.ccs.neu.edu/cs6120s25/data/named-entities/ner-data.zip).
-You can easily download it with the `wget` command.
+The dataset has several different sizes for prototyping, evaluation, and training.
+You can download it with the `wget` command.
 Inside of this zip file, there is a script called `load_data`.
 To make the Python code work, you will put load_data.py where you can import it.
 Line 12 in `assignment6.py` appears as follows:

   ```python
   from load_data import load_data